Templates

 [vr_template.port] type: "integer" minimum: 1 maximum: 65534 [server.port] use_template: "port" minimum: 1024 # Overrides the "minimum" from the template.

-Alternatives Cannot Be Overwritten: Constraints defined as alternatives (using section lists) must not be overwritten at the usage location.
+Alternatives Cannot Be Overwritten: Templates defined as alternatives (using section lists) must not be overwritten or extended at the usage location.